-I’d been planning on making a pecan pie this year for Thanksgiving, but unfortunately, the list of ingredients sent me on a little scavenger hunt around here, as American baking in a foreign country can do.
-And in spite of my best efforts, I didn’t quite make it.
+I usually try to make pecan pie every year for Thanksgiving.
+The list of ingredients sends me on a little scavenger hunt around, as American baking in a foreign country can do.
+And in spite of my best efforts, I don’t always quite make it.

 When I was learning to make pie thirty or so years ago from my friend’s Norwegian grandmother, the dough was falling apart and crumbly.
-And I remember her words every time I make dough—”Pie dough that holds together doesn’t taste very good.”
+I remember her words every time I make pie dough—”Pie dough that holds together doesn’t taste very good.”
+Which is good advice.

 The chocolate-pecan filling:

-1. To make the crust, mix together the flour, salt, and sugar in a bowl or in a stand mixer with the paddle attachment.
-(Or use a food processor.)
+- To make the crust, mix together the flour, salt, and sugar in a bowl or in a stand mixer fitted with the paddle attachment.
+(You can also make the dough in a food processor.)

-2. Add the cubed butter and mix until the butter pieces are broken up and about the size of small peas.
+- Add the cubed butter and mix at low speed (if using a stand mixer) until the butter pieces are broken up and about the size of small peas.

-3. Add the ice water and mix just until the dough comes together.
+- Add the ice water and mix just until the dough comes together.
+If necessary, you may need to add another tablespoon or two of ice water.
 Form the dough into a disk, wrap in plastic, and chill for at least 30 minutes.

-4. Roll the dough on a lightly floured surface into a 12-inch (30cm) round.
-Transfer the dough into a 9-inch ( cm) pie plate letting the dough ease into the pan, rather than pressing it in.
-Tuck the overhanging dough underneath the area above the rim of the pie plate, to create a double width of dough, then crimp the edges and refrigerate until ready to fill.
+- Roll the dough on a lightly floured surface into a 12 inch (30cm) circle.
+Transfer the dough into a 9 inch (23 cm) pie plate letting the dough ease into the pan, rather than pressing it in.
+Tuck the overhanging dough underneath the top edge of the dough, to create a double width of dough, then crimp the edges and refrigerate until ready to fill.

-5. Preheat the oven to 375ºF (190ºC) and position the oven rack to the center of the oven.
+- Preheat the oven to 375ºF (190ºC) and position the oven rack in the center of the oven.

-6. In a large bowl, which together the eggs, brown sugar, syrup, vanilla, salt, melted butter, and bourbon.
+- In a large bowl, whisk together the eggs, brown sugar, syrup, vanilla, salt, melted butter, and bourbon.

 Related Recipes and Links